 Next comes the big WHAT.

-What do you want to achieve with your content marketing strategy?
+What do you want to achieve with your content marketing strategy for b2b?
 It is essential to define your primary content marketing strategy goal from the onset.

 So what is it?